-Without enough physicians to meet the needs of patients, practising physicians are bearing the burden: working long hours and taking on excessive patient loads.
+Without enough physicians to meet the needs of patients, practising physicians are bearing the burden: working long hours and taking on excessively heavy patient loads.

-Physicians feel that the federal government's proposed tax changes will make this worse.
-If the tax changes go through, physicians will seek opportunities in places with a more competitive salary and where provincial governments implement remedies to offset the tax losses.
+Physicians feel strongly that the federal government's proposed tax changes will make this far worse.
+If the tax changes go through, physicians will seek opportunities in places where physicians are paid a more competitive salary and where provincial governments implement remedies to offset the tax losses.